wn-doolittle/caliper-spec/caliper-impl-guide.md

 Learning this vocabulary in the context of the Caliper specification will be very helpful when using this document.

+TODO: Add definitions, and Figure out what definitions to include here vs leaving to the full spec.

 <dl>
   <dt>Action</dt><dd>Part of an Event.</dd>
   <dt>Actor</dt><dd>Part of an Event.</dd>